 - Find the right fit for your specific industry

 In order to grow your business with the business receivables funding you need, you must choose the right factoring company.
 This means you must find a company you can trust, that fits your specific industry, and does not have anything hidden in their contract.

 1. Establish Trust

-So the first tip is: do you trust them?
+So the first tip for choosing the right factoring company is: do you trust them?
 When you’re doing business with any company, it’s important to have a good relationship that’s built on trust.
 So, don’t be afraid to ask questions and build that relationship early on.
 Even if you’re just dealing with a salesperson, who maybe doesn’t understand fully about your business yet, you need to have a good, comfortable feeling with that person.
 If you don’t, don’t be afraid to keep asking probing questions until you get that feeling.

 If you really don’t trust someone you’re doing business with, particularly a financial partner, that’s a recipe for problems down the road, in my opinion.
 So again, ask good questions.
 Be ready to really probe and say, “how is this going to work?”
 If the company comes up with jargon, ask them to explain it.
 If they can’t explain it and it’s a good question, then should you be dealing with those people?
 It’s important to get that trust feeling with a financial partner.